serverpod/relic/doc/site/docs/01-getting-started/01-installation.md

 To use Relic, you must have the Dart SDK installed on your machine.

 ::::note

-Relic requires Dart SDK 3.5 or later
+Relic requires Dart SDK 3.5 or later.
 ::::

 If Dart is not installed, follow the official guide: [Install Dart](https://dart.dev/get-dart).